Michael Wilshaw: Career

 From 1 January 2017 Wilshaw has been a board member of the Education Policy Institute, a Westminster-based research institute.

 In February 2021, speaking on BBC Newsnight about schools re-opening on 8 March during the coronavirus pandemic, Wilshaw said that medical professionals have "gone the extra mile at great cost to themselves and their families, their health - they have sacrificed their lives in some cases.
 We need a similar commitment from the teaching profession over the next academic year."

 In June 2021, Wilshaw became headmaster of JFS school until the end of the 2021 summer term.
 He then became the school’s executive principal following the end of his tenure as headmaster.
+He is also the Chief Academic Adviser to the Lyceum International School.